johnwcowan/r7rs-work/RationalizeDefinition.md

 This implementation of `rationalize` is taken from the IEEE Scheme standard, which is not freely available.
-The code is by Alan Bawden, and the theory is from Hardy and Wright's *Introduction to the Theory of Numbers*, 5th edition (1979).
+The code is by Alan Bawden, and the theory is from Hardy and Wright's *Introduction to the Theory of Numbers*, 5th edition (1979), Theorem 171 (Ch.
+X, p.
+140).

 ```
 (define (rationalize x e)